skeeto/skeeto.github.com/_posts/2015-06-06-Minimal-OpenGL-Core-Profile-Demo.markdown

 ### Why FreeGLUT?

+*Update*: I switched the demo over to [GLFW][glfw] since it's smaller, simpler, cleaner, and more modern.
+It seems there's not much reason to use FreeGLUT anymore.

 Until [EGL][egl] someday fills this role, the process for obtaining an OpenGL context is specific to each operating system, where it's generally a pain in the butt.
 GLUT, the OpenGL Utility Toolkit, was a